 Research shows that simply looking at art can make you happy and reduce stress.
-Hanging your art up as soon as you move into your new home also has the added bonus of instilling the room with your individual personality.
+Hanging your art up as soon as you move in lets you quickly inject a bit of your personality into your new space.
 While you’re at it, make sure to put up any framed photos you had on display in your old home, for added warmth and familiarity.

 Put your books away first

-Like your art, your book collection says a great deal about who you are and there’s nothing like a personal library to make your space cosier.
+Like your art, your book collection says a great deal about who you are and there’s nothing like a personal library to make your space cosier and more 'you'.
 Spread them out on different shelves and intersperse them with some of the decorations you love most.

 Don’t ignore the kitchen

 It’s a functional space and that gives you even more reason to ensure it has some familiar elements.
 Unpack all your magnets and fridge decor and put them up straight away.
 If you have a dining set that you use only on special occasions, consider buying a dish stand and displaying it on your benchtop.